KPC IS OPEN FOR IN-PERSON WORSHIP!

-The Session takes very seriously the health risks that COVID19 poses to our people, especially those who have pre-existing health issues that put them at especial risk.
+The Session takes very seriously the health risks that COVID-19 poses to our people, especially those who have pre-existing health issues that put them at special risk.
 To mitigate these, and in a spirit of cooperation with the authorities, we will ask you to follow certain practices:

-2. DISTANCING: While you will be glad to see your friends and fellow believer after so many weeks, for the time being please maintain a safe distance, avoid shaking hands and hugging.
-The authorities specifically warn against clustering in the narthex, doorways, or parking lot in small groups – just keep spread out, for everyone’s safety.
-Be patient: this, too, shall pass.
+DISTANCING: While you will be glad to see your friends and fellow believers, please maintain a safe distance, avoid shaking hands and hugging.
+The authorities specifically warn against clustering, for example, in the narthex, doorways, or parking lots etc. in small groups – just keep spread out for everyone’s safety.

 MASKS: When mandated by authorities, masks will be required over your nose and mouth anytime you are indoors, to reduce viral transmission through aerosols (micro-droplets).
 When not mandated, the use of masks is still recommended, especially when meeting in small, enclosed spaces, or in close physical proximity.